Joxter/conway-life/README.md

   - [ ] filter by population
   - [ ] filter by type (ship, oscillator, ...)
   - [ ] generate better images (small previews like ~200px max)
+- [ ] add borders of current fauna to the field
 - [ ] simply analytics
   - [ ] is die
   - [ ] is ship